mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want a dedicated place to view user collections on the Marketplace [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/23) | [spec](#communityscreen)
 * As a user I want to be able to report a collection for abuse [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/27) | [spec](#reportcollection)

+### Tablet
+* As a user I want to view my collections on tablet.
+* As a user I want to create a collection on tablet.
+* As a user I want a dedicated place to view user collection on the Marketplace on tablet.

 ### Desktop
 * As a user I want to view my collections on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/28)
 * As a user I want to create a collection on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/29)
+* As a user I want a dedicated place to view user collection on the Marketplace on desktop.
+* As a user I want to view user collections in search results on desktop.

 ## <a name="specs">Specs</a>